jbreitfelder/Daily_activity_data_analysis/README.md

 individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

+In this repository you will find :

-A detailed report of the whole study can be found in the repository : "Daily_activity.md"
+* A detailed report of the whole study can be found in the repository : "Daily_activity.md"
+* The source file of this report written in R markdown : "Daily_activity.Rmd"
+* The .zip and .csv files containing the activity data
+* A folder containing the different plots
+* An HTML version of the report : "Daily_activity.html"

 ## Data